Sunbird-Knowlg/sunbird-collection-editor/README.md

 # :diamond_shape_with_a_dot_inside: Collection Editor library for Sunbird platform
 Contains Collection Editor library components powered by angular.
-These components are designed to be used in the sunbirdEd portal and coKreat reference web portal to drive reusability, maintainability hence reducing the redundant development effort significantly.
+These components are designed to be used in the sunbirdEd portal and web portal to drive reusability, maintainability hence reducing the redundant development effort significantly.

 ![image](https://user-images.githubusercontent.com/36467967/153172086-5552cfe4-ad39-4b70-b015-e7553610a6fa.png)